pengsun/matconvnet/README.md

 example CNNs are included to classify and encode images.
 Please visit the [homepage](http://www.vlfeat.org/matconvnet) to know more.

 ---------------------

-Forked by Peng Sun and modified for customized use.
+# Forked by Peng Sun and modified for customized use.
 Main purposes:

 - Directed Acyclic Graph (**DAG**), a.k.a.
 Graph Transformer Network (**GTN**), see `./matlab_dag/README.md`
-- Recurrent Network, which is no more than deep structure with shared parameters across layers when unfolding
+- **Recurrent Network**, which is no more than deep structure with shared parameters across layers when unfolding
 - Vector-Valued Regression (e.g., face pose estimate)

 ## Install
-1. Follow the original instructions for setup, which would compile the mex code, add to path the directory `./matlab`.
+1. Setup the original **MatConvNet** by following the instructions therein. for setup, which would compile the mex code, add to path the directory `./matlab`.
 2. Add directory `./matlab_dag` to path by running in command window the following code: